 What I found more interesting than Old Faithful were the other hot pots and geysers in the basin.
 Each is unique and strange and powerful.
 The park system does a wonderful job maintaining the boardwalk that allows visitors to walk right next to these thermal features.

-While some look fairly inviting, like this one, one must remember the story of the man who fell in last year.
+While some look fairly inviting, like this one, one must remember the story of the man who fell in one last year.
 The heat and acid literally disintegrated his body, leaving no remains (check out that story here).
 Yellowstone is not to be messed with!

 Due to time constraints, we could only fit in one more large feature: Mammoth Hot Springs.
 I think next to Yellowstone Falls, this was my favorite stop.
 The colorful microorganisms and travertine deposits create an otherworldly feel when hiking up the boardwalk.
-The area is made of limestone, which essentially disintegrates due the the carbonic acid created and carried by the hot steam rising from the magma layer below the surface.
+The area is made of limestone, which essentially disintegrates due to the carbonic acid created and carried by the hot steam rising from the magma layer below the surface.
 The disintegrated limestone reconstitutes itself as travertine on the surface and rests in layered deposits, creating pools.

 While the hot springs were impressive, the lethargy of so much car time caught up with all of us, rendering us a bit zombie-like.
-Yellowstone has a lot of impressive features, but the slow miles sheltered in trees and lack of mountain views between geologic formations lead to an exhausting vacation when all you’ve done is sit on your rear for most of the trip.
+Yellowstone has a lot of impressive features, but the slow miles sheltered in trees and a lack of mountain views between geologic formations lead to an exhausting vacation when all you’ve done is sit on your rear for most of the trip.
 I also have the propensity to either fall asleep or get sick in cars, so I may be partial to walking based trips.
 Yellowstone is cool and everyone should see it at some point in their lives, but it isn’t a park I need to revisit.

 Parks – Part Deux